Football betting is a tough game to crack and it's easy to find yourself overwhelmed with information overload!

 If Twitter isn’t your thing, there are plenty of other places to look for daily free football tips.
 Football is very much a game of opinions and you won't find any difficulty at all finding groups on Facebook, for example.

-If you prefer to avoid social media completely, there are many other websites that you can turn to.
+If you prefer to avoid social media, there are many other websites that you can turn to.
 A lot of the major bookmakers even offer up their own selection of free betting tips.
 Sky Bet, for example, offer a number of daily tips from Sky Sports' punditry staff.

-You certainly will not get the same quality of information as you would from a professional bettor, as bookmakers are unlikely to encourage their customers to take advantage of mispriced odds, for example, but these blogs certainly offer up some ideas for your own betting.
+You won't get the same quality of information as you would from a professional bettor, as bookmakers are unlikely to encourage their customers to take advantage of mispriced odds, for example, but these blogs offer up some ideas for your own betting.

 How to Profit from Football Trading